dougeby/IntuneDocs/intune/early-edition.md

 ### Improved error messaging for Apple MDM Push Certificate upload failure <!-- 2172331 -->

 The error message will explain that the same Apple ID must be used when renewing an existing MDM certificate.

+###  Device profile chart and status list show all devices in a group <!-- 1449153 eeready -->
+When you configure a device profile (**Device configuration** > **Profiles**), you choose the device profile, such as iOS.
+You assign this profile to a group that includes iOS devices and non-iOS devices.
+The graphical chart count shows that the profile is applied to the iOS *and* the non-iOS devices (**Device configuration** > **Profiles** > select an existing profile > **Overview**).
+When you select the graphical chart in the **Overview** tab, the **Device status** lists all the devices in the group, instead of only the iOS devices.

+In a future update, the graphical chart (**Device configuration** > **Profiles** > select an existing profile > **Overview**) will only show the count for the specific device profile.
+For example, if the configuration device profile applies to iOS devices, the chart only lists the count of the iOS devices.
+Selecting the graphical chart, and opening the **Device status** only lists the iOS devices.

+While this update is being made, the graphical user chart is temporarily removed.

 <!-- 1803 start -->